isaacST08/Data_Compression_Algorithm/docs-src/main.typ

   contain a number from $0$ to $127$ ($mono("0x00")$ to $mono("0x7F")$).
   Additionally, it is common for the data in the buffer to have the same value repeated multiple times in a row.
 + The compressed data needs to be decompressable.
-A accompanying function that will decompress the data must exist.
+An accompanying function that will decompress the data must exist.

 == Goals